yashnab/AV_Assignments/README.md

 # AV_Assignments
 Solution for AV Assignments

-Starting with SQL, python and EDA
+Starting with SQL, Python, EDA and ML